tzrikka/revchat/README.md

 ## Channel Organization

-Slack's lexicographical sorting of channel names ensures that all RevChat channels are grouped together at the top of the "Channels" section (thanks to their `_pr` prefix) and ordered chronologically (thanks to the ID after the prefix):
+Slack's lexicographical sorting of channel names ensures that all RevChat channels are grouped together at the top of the "Channels" section (thanks to their `_pr` prefix) and ordered relatively chronologically (thanks to the ID after the prefix):

 ![Channels list](/images/readme/channels_list.png)